-Skinny Broadband is cost effective alternative to a copper or fibre internet connection.
-It is a fixed wireless broadband service piggybacking off the Spark 4G mobile data network.
+Skinny Broadband is cost-effective wireless alternative to copper or fibre internet.
+It is fixed wireless broadband, piggybacking off Spark’s 4G mobile data network.
 Sometimes this approach is known as BoLTE: broadband over LTE.

 You get the same basic data service as a Spark mobile phone user on the 4G network, but in a fixed, not mobile, package.
 A Skinny Broadband connection only works from the address where you register the account.